"Åsgårdsreien" by Peter Nicolai Arbo (1872)

 For the Viking warrior, his or her spirit and spirituality was of paramount importance, according to the Edda’s.
 This is very clear in a specific part of the Poetic Edda called the Hávamál.

-Often decribed as the wisdom of the North, Hávamál is one of the most important documents from Viking Age Scandinavia.
+Often described as the wisdom of the North, Hávamál is one of the most important documents from Viking Age Scandinavia.
 Attributed to the Norse God Odin, the Hávamál’s wisdom gave spiritual nourishment to the Vikings in their daily lives, their long journeys to discover new lands, and their personal journeys to discover the meaning of life and death.

 Hávamál - verse 15